Common Anti-Union Arguments

 Even if things are OK, having a union provides a framework to improve small things.
 It can turn “OK” into “awesome”.
 If things are already awesome, then having a union is the best way to protect that.

 If your management or company changes, the union stays and can ensure the awesome things about your job don’t change.
-A Unit Union will not make things worse - and even if it did, you can vote to end your union at any time.
+A union will not make things worse - and even if it did, you can vote to end your union at any time.

 If management becomes hostile when you try to unionize, it is not your fault!
 Creating a union doesn’t put you on a different team than your management.
 It just gives you a voice on the same team.
 You will still be working with management to make your company successful.